 JANIECE LONGORIA, Houston, Texas, was appointed to a six-year term on The University of Texas System Board of Regents by Governor Greg Abbott in January 2017 and was confirmed by the Texas Senate on February 7, 2017.
 Regent Longoria previously served on the Board from 2008 to 2011.

-Regent Longoria serves on the Academic Affairs Committee, the Facilities Planning and Construction Committee, the Finance and Planning Committee, and the Health Affairs Committee.
-She is also the Board of Regents’ representative to the M. D. Anderson Services Corporation Board of Directors and the Texas Medical Center Board.
+Regent Longoria serves on the Academic Affairs Committee; the Audit, Compliance, and Risk Management Committee; the Finance and Planning Committee; and the Health Affairs Committee.
+She serves on the Special Advisory Committee on the Brackenridge Tract and is also the Board of Regents’ representative to the M. D. Anderson Services Corporation Board of Directors and the Texas Medical Center Board.

 She is an honors graduate of The University of Texas at Austin, and received her J.D. from The University of Texas School of Law.
 She is also a Founder of the Center for Women in Law at The University of Texas School of Law.